Nivethagithub/Kubernetes_reference_bharath/Hem Chart Structure/Hem Chart Structure.md

 This Helm chart structure allows DevOps engineers to manage Kubernetes applications efficiently, ensuring scalability, consistency, and maintainability.

-Here’s a **real-world Helm deployment** example to help you with practical usage.
+Here is a **real-world Helm deployment** example to help you with practical usage.

 ---